dunefox/MAML/docs/sec-steps.rst

                    1 \geq \frac{w^{*}\cdot w^{(t+1)}}{\|w^{(t+1)}\|} \geq\frac{w^{*}\cdot w^{(0)} + (t+1)\delta}{\sqrt{\|w^{(0}\|^2 + (t+1)}}.
                    :label: eq-fin-est

-            The right-hand side would grow :math:`O(\sqrt t)` but has to be smaller one.
+            The right-hand side would grow as :math:`O(\sqrt t)` but has to be smaller one.
 Hence, :math:`t`, i.e., the number of updates, must be bounded by a finite number.

 .. container:: toggle